rbergenl/_Alpha/developer/issues/initial/setup-initial-website.md

 }
 ```
 - In *Terminal 2* start the Conent Management System locally and in *Terminal 1* run in the Website folder `npm start`.
+- Add to `package.json` the script `"build:local-env": "OVERRIDE_ENV=development npm run build",` to be able to build locally.
 - Run `git add . && git commit -m "connect to cms" && git push`.